GabiCtrlZ/path-visualize/README.md

 <img src="https://raw.githubusercontent.com/GabiCtrlZ/path-visualize/master/src/readme-pics/main-screen.png" alt="MainScreen" />

-Search for your favorite algorithm using the search input and autocomplete
+Search for your favorite algorithm using the search input and autocomplete.

+Note that some algorithms are unweighted, while others are weighted.
+Unweighted algorithms do not take weight nodes into account, whereas weighted ones do.
+Additionally, not all algorithms guarantee the shortest path.

 <img src="https://raw.githubusercontent.com/GabiCtrlZ/path-visualize/master/src/readme-pics/autocomplete.png" alt="search"
 	width="570" height="550" />